Thrunite TN12 v4 Tactical flashlight review

 The UI is really easy to understand.
 There are no hidden modes except Strobe.

 - In this order: Firefly, Low, Medium, High, and Turbo.

 - ON/OFF and half press for signaling (momentary On)

-Side switch only functions when the light is turned on
+The side switch only functions when the light is turned on

 - Every click moves the light to the next level.
-After it reaches turbo it drops back to ultra low.
+After it reaches turbo it drops back to ultra-low.

 - Double click: just moves 2 modes.
 Same for triple clicks and 4 clicks.